|

 Founded Backblaze

-which is an online Backup company.
+which is an Online Backup company and Cloud Storage.
 Online Backup is a

 system where a small program always runs on your